Using Research to Inform Theory and Practice:

-Carolyn Wisniewski, María Carvajal Regidor, Lisa Chason, Evin Groundwater, Allison Kranek, Dorothy Mayne, and Logan Middleton will publish “Questioning Assumptions about Online Tutoring: A Mixed-Method Study of Face-to-Face and Synchronous Online Writing Center Tutorials” in Writing Center Journal (forthcoming).
+Carolyn Wisniewski, María Carvajal Regidor, Lisa Chason, Evin Groundwater, Allison Kranek, Dorothy Mayne, and Logan Middleton will publish “Questioning Assumptions about Online Tutoring: A Mixed-Method Study of Face-to-Face and Synchronous Online Writing Center Tutorials” in Writing Center Journal (forthcoming Spring/Summer 2021).

-Sarah Patrick, a Writers Workshop consultant alumna who majored in journalism and creative writing, will publish “Chinese International Students’ Reactions to Tutor Talk: Using Scaffolding Strategies to Support Language Acquisition in the Writing Center” in Praxis: A Writing Journal (forthcoming Summer 2020).
+Sarah Patrick, a Writers Workshop consultant alumna who majored in journalism and creative writing, has published “Chinese International Students’ Reactions to Tutor Talk: Using Scaffolding Strategies to Support Language Acquisition in the Writing Center” in Praxis: A Writing Center Journal (2020).

 Olivia Buck, a University of Illinois alumna and former Writers Workshop consultant, has published “Students’ Idea of the Writing Center: First-Visit Undergraduate Students’ Pre- and Post-Tutorial Perceptions of the Writing Center” in The Peer Review (2018).